ConsoleTVs/ChartsDocs/docs/api_charts.md

 ## Update the chart after rendering

+This feature has been implemented by the community member [@sardoj](https://github.com/sardoj)

 It is possible to easily update the chart after rendering it, by using client side JS.

 The API endpoint URL is accessible in the JS variable